Royal residence & study

 The furnished halls and rooms give a good impression of how the Dutch royals lived and worked in Het Loo Palace.

 When you step into Het Loo Palace, you step into the world of Orange-Nassau.
 You can marvel at Queen Emma’s living room, peer into Queen Wilhelmina’s study and discover what King Willem III’s bedroom looked like.
 Also open to the public are the stables and the coach house where you can take a close look at the royal carriages, cars and sleighs.
-From April to October you can also visit the baroque gardens, which were renovated from 2007 to 2015.

 Hey, did you know?